Back pain relief with chiropractic treatment | Chiro FAQs

 Heat is generally used to help alleviate chronic lower back pain.
-Heat helps because it improves the blood circulation and reduces muscles tightness.
+The heat helps because it improves blood circulation and reduces muscles tightness.
 However, using heat directly after an acute injury is not recommended as it can increase the amount of inflammation to the area.
 If in doubt, see a professional.

 Question 9: I may have chronic back pain.
 Can I benefit from the NDIS program?

 We are a registered NDIS provider.

 The government has strict definitions and criteria for who is classed as disabled and whether or not they are eligible for government funding.
 In extreme cases, chronic back pain can be classed as a disability.
 However, we prefer to try to look at chronic back pain with as much positivity as possible and find areas where we can improve.
 Sometimes, there may not be a perfect solution that completely resolves an issue but with time, consistency and effort we aim to help you improve your conditions.

 Question 10: When I start to feel better, are there any back pain exercises I can do at home?
 Are there activities you’d recommend me to avoid?